25 St. Mary

 There is a 24-storey purpose-built rental building with 259 units on site, built in the 1960’s.
 The property also includes underground parking and landscaped areas along the street frontages.

 As of right now, there are no changes for the tenants.
-We are still very early in the process and do not have any of the required approvals to begin construction.
+We still do not have all of the necessary approvals to begin construction.
 Tenants will remain in their current units, where no changes will occur other than regular and ongoing maintenance work.
 Tenblock is committed to keeping tenants informed throughout the process and encourages them to reach out should they have any questions or feedback.

 The proposed development includes two contemporary towers which will replace the existing building at 25 St. Mary.
 The East Tower is proposed to be 54 storeys and the West Tower would have a height of 59 storeys.
-A total of 1,143 residential dwelling units are proposed, comprised of 259 replacement rental units, 14 new rental units, and 870 new residential units (tenure of these 870 units has not been determined).
+The proposed development will include 259 replacement rental units, a minimum of 50 new affordable rental units, and 1,024 new market residential units (tenure of these 1,024 units has not been determined).

-A 521 m² public park is proposed at the southeast corner of the property, with frontage onto St. Nicholas Street and Inkerman Street.
-A publicly-accessible open space courtyard is also proposed at street level through the middle of the site, functioning as a new mid-block connection.
+A 500 m² public park is proposed at the southeast corner of the property, with frontage onto St. Nicholas Street and Inkerman Street.
+A 339 m² publicly-accessible open space is also proposed along Inkerman Street linking the proposed park with the neighbouring site's open space.
 An additional new mid-block connection is proposed along the west edge of the property.

-The proposal also includes a 709 m² daycare facility within the lower levels of the West Tower that will accommodate up to 62 children.
+The proposal also includes a 730 m² daycare facility within the lower levels of the West Tower that will accommodate 62 children.
 Commercial space is proposed at grade within the East Tower, fronting onto St. Nicholas Street, helping to further animate the public realm.

 Beyond the public benefits outlined in the previous question, the proposal features numerous enhancements to improve the pedestrian experience along all public frontages.
-These enhancements include widened sidewalks along all street frontages, continuous planting along St. Mary Street and St. Nicholas Street, animated podiums with active uses, and the integration of public art.
+These enhancements include minimum 2.1 metre wide sidewalks along all street frontages (including minimum 6.0 m setbacks from nearest building element to street curbs), enhanced planting and new street trees along St. Mary Street and St. Nicholas Street, and new public art opportunities.

-New indoor and outdoor amenities will better support the needs of existing and future tenants.
-Key aspects include a central courtyard, three pet relief areas on various levels, dedicated indoor amenity space, and expansive rooftop terraces.
-The exact programming of these spaces will be determined later in the process.
+New indoor and outdoor amenities will better support the needs of existing and future residents.
+Key aspects include a central courtyard, pet relief areas to achieve the City’s guidelines on pet-friendly design, as well as dedicated indoor and outdoor amenity spaces.
+The proposal also includes first-in-class, high quality bicycle parking and amenities.
+The exact programming of the amenity areas will be determined later in the process.

 Development Application Process

 This website will be where you can learn about any updates to the proposal, ask questions, and provide feedback.
 We encourage the community to use this digital tool as the go to resource for the redevelopment process.
-We will be sure to post any upcoming events for stakeholders to get involved.
 Have a question that wasn’t answered here?
 Want to provide your feedback?
 Give us a call at 416-391-0209 or submit your questions and ideas through the contact us form.